 Sometimes people are even surprised to learn, after knowing me for a while, that I have diabetes.
 I strongly believe that if I am in control of my diabetes, it doesn’t have to be in control of me.
-I don’t want to be thought of as “the girl with diabetes”.
-I would rather be recognized for my winning personality (insert big cheesy teethy smile here).
+Yay!
+I don’t want to be known as “the girl with diabetes”.
+I would rather be recognized for my winning personality.
+Insert big cheesy teethy smile here.
 I am also a lot of other things, I am a sister, daughter and friend, an artist, vegetarian, and nature-lover.
 And now a wander-lusting world-traveler.

 I want to encourage diabetics out there to take the best possible care of themselves and never let diabetes be an excuse for not doing something they want to do (except for maybe emotional-eating a tub of Ben & Jerry’s in one sitting).

 I have gotten lots of questions from friends, doctors and nurses, family and fellow diabetics about what it is like to travel as a type 1 diabetic, and how I manage.
 Before I even begin I want to say that I am not trying to tell anyone out there how to manage their personal health.
-But I do hope that other diabetics (and their families who worry about them) might read this and be inspired to never let living with diabetes stop them from living their dreams.
+But I hope that other diabetics (and their families who worry about them) can read this and be inspired about traveling with diabetes.Never let living with diabetes stop you from living your dreams.

 Here is a list of 6 rules I try to follow that make extended travel with my diabetes possible.
 It is my sincerest intention that other diabetics with dreams of travel might read this and realize that diabetes doesn’t have to hold them back!